Bitlancer/strings-deploy-toolkit/README.md

 **post-exec.sh**

 This script is executed after the customer's script is executed.
 It is responsible for:
-* Cleaning up (deleting the content downloaded as part of the customer's script)
+* Clean up (deleting the content downloaded as part of the customer's script)
 * Removing the LOCK file

 ### Customer script